LukasDCode/Erdos-Renyi/README.md

 In order to run only one of them, the other block of code has to be commented out from the main()-method.

-## Erdos-Renyi
-personal implementation of a Erdos-Renyi model to generate a random graph

-## Barabasi-Albert
-personal implementation of a Erdos-Renyi model to generate a random graph

 # PageRank
 personal implementation of PageRank with power iteration and random teleportation